mXlab/crocodile/README.md

 - DATASET_PATH: This is the link where you want to save the dataset.
 - RESOLUTION: This is the resolution at which you want to generate images.
 - There is a bunch of other options you can play with.
 To see a list of all options just run `python train.py --help`

+## Training a GAN conditioned on the labels:

+`python train_conditional.py OUTPUT_PATH -r RESOLUTION --path-to-dataset DATASET_PATH`

+- Same option as command above

+## Training a GAN conditioned on the biodata:

+`python train_with_biodata.py OUTPUT_PATH -r RESOLUTION --path-to-dataset DATASET_PATH --path-to-biodata PATH_TO_BIODATA`

+- PATH_TO_BIODATA: This the path to the csv file containing the biodata, if not specified automatically look for the file "LaurenceHBS-Nov919mins1000Hz-Heart+GSR-2channels.csv" in the folder DATASET_PATH.